appoks/Vue-Buefy/README.md

-# testing-sass
+# Configuring Buefy & SASS: VueCLI

 This is a 'bare-minimum' setup to use Vue.js with:

-- Bulma, via Buefy
+- Bulma, via Buefy;
-- Sass with scss syntax.
+- Sass with scss syntax;
 - Globally loaded sass variables.

 This solves my journey of trying to use sass variables inside vue components.
+The repository itself is a kind of documentation for myself.

 _____